2022 DCIS Guatemala Service Adventure

 Accommodations

-In order to provide a safe and memorable experience, we follow strict guidelines when choosing program accommodations.
-Walking Tree partners with hotels and guest houses which are centrally located, clean and safe.
-We vet and inspect the accommodations to ensure they uphold the ethos of our programs, are great values for our travelers and nice places to rest after enriching days of travel.
+In order to provide a safe and memorable experience, we follow strict guidelines when choosing group accommodations.
+Walking Tree partners with hotels and guest houses which are centrally located, locally operated, clean and safe.
+We inspect each partner hotel to ensure they meet these standards.

-Below are the accommodations we anticipate using on your trip, subject to availability.
+Below are the accommodations we anticipate using on your program, subject to availability.

 Hostal Villa Toscana